 Salmon is Brain Food

 Salmon is on the menu for us at least a few, if not several times every month.
 We choose wild, sustainable salmon, always.
 The nutritional benefits of this beautifully coloured and flavourful fish are well documented.
 Salmon is brain food.
 Check out this article from Chatelaine to get more info about why we should eat more salmon and the reasons for choosing wild over farmed fish.
 Farmed salmon is cheaper, yes.
-But but it also comes at a cost.
+But it also comes at a cost.

 We're pretty spoiled for salmon here in BC, and wild sockeye is the only kind we buy, but any salmon will work just great in this super quick and easy recipe.
-This pasta with salmon and spinach is super fast and easy to put together, and makes a satisfying and delicious meal.
+This pasta with salmon and spinach is super fast and easy to put together and makes a satisfying and delicious meal.
 I like to use my favourite pasta shape, cavatappi, or corkscrew for this, but any pasta shape works fine.
 Broiling the salmon makes this dinner even quicker to put together.

 This spinach salmon pasta is super easy to throw together on a busy weeknight, and the bonus.
 It's freaking delicious!
 (What's the point of easy if it doesn't taste good, right?)
-I've given this recipe to lots friends, (and friends of friends) and everyone loves how easy, delicious, and nutritious this it is to make.
+I've given this recipe to lots of friends, (and friends of friends) and everyone loves how easy, delicious, and nutritious this it is to make.
 Even if you're feeling tired, lazy, and you just don't feel like cooking.

 And a tip: I always broil a larger fillet, so that we have cooked salmon leftover for the next day.
 Cooked salmon is perfect for salads, like this Salmon Spinach Mandarin Salad, and sandwiches, and great for another dinner like this Sweet Potato Salmon Frittata, or Salmon Cakes.